-- Innovative forms of food policy, including the emergence of urban food policy, national food strategies and the EU's Farm-to-Fork Strategy;
+- Innovative forms of food policy, including the emergence of urban food policy, national food strategies, food democracy arrangements and the EU's Farm-to-Fork Strategy;

 - Food and nutrition security governance;